SolaceSamples/solace-samples-javascript/docs/_tutorials/publish-subscribe.md

 ---
 layout: tutorials
-title: publish-subscribe
+title: Publish-Subscribe
-summary: This is a short description for the landing page.
+summary: Learn the basis for any publish / subscribe message exchange
-icon: tutorial-1-icon.png
+icon: publish-subscribe.png
 ---

 This tutorial will introduce you to the fundamentals of the Solace Systems Web Messaging API for JavaScript by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
 This forms the basis for any publish / subscribe message exchange illustrated here: